 The smart thermal control strategies have been developed in the Action 4: Demonstration of heat demand response at apartment level at Merihaka/Vilhonvuori.
-In addition, the smart homes will be connected to the IoT platform as highlighted in Actions 47 and 48.
-In Zone 1 Merihaka/Vilhonvuori, a total of 167 flats will be provided with a system comprised of smart thermostats connected to the district heating with the help of IoT and cloud-based intelligence to load balance the network.
-Data will be used to study more transparent and usage dependent cost sharing in heating.
-At the moment, the costs of heating are sent to the housing company and each apartment (dwelling) pays an equal share.
+In addition, the smart homes have had devices setup that will allow the apartments to be connected to the IoT platform as highlighted in Actions 47 and 48.
+In Zone 1 Merihaka/Vilhonvuori, a total of 167 flats have been provided with a system comprised of smart thermostats connected to the district heating with the help of IoT and cloud-based intelligence to load balance the network.
 Neither the residents nor the dwelling owners have economic incentives that could lead to reducing the heating costs.

-Smart home/away functionality and smart management of electricity consumption concept is designed with the residents as part of the demonstration implementation, as these are expected to lower the total energy consumption.
-Dwelling implementations together are expected to lower the total energy consumption by 10-15 %.
+Smart home/away functionality and smart management of energy consumption concept is designed with the residents as part of the demonstration implementation, as these are expected to lower the total energy consumption.
+Dwelling implementations together were expected to lower the total energy consumption by 10-15 %.
+By now, the reductions have been lower as described in D4.4.
+However, it can be expected that a new system takes some time to have full impact as people familiarize themselves with using it and adjustments are made.

-The demonstration efforts are expected to lower the total energy consumption by 10-25% and may be achieved by:
+The demonstration efforts are expected to lower the total energy consumption and may be achieved by:

 - 1. Technical implementation

 - Precise and smart heating controls

-- Remote heating controls
+- · Remote heating controls

 - Machine learning and ventilation/window open features

 - Scheduling and optimization

-- 2. User behaviour
+2. User behaviour

-- Fully utilizing solution features (e.g. dynamic heating control, absence temperature drop)

-- · Having motivation to utilize the solution's capabilities
+- Fully utilizing solution features (e.g. dynamic heating control, absence temperature drop) - Having motivation to utilize the solution's capabilities - Increased cost awareness - · Understanding the ease of use

-- · Knowing cost related information? effect of increased cost awareness

-- Understanding the ease of use